 Brick repointing is a process of brickwork restoration, that restores and enhances the water resistance and energy performance of bricks and mortar of your property.
 Over time, voids in the joints between bricks, allow the undesirable entrance of water caused by weathering and decay.
 Water entering through these voids can cause significant damage through frost weathering and from salt dissolution and deposition.

 In the process of renewing the pointing, we recreate joints between bricks for the brick repointing.
 We do this by firstly forming a neat recess.
 Next, we clean the joints of the remaining dust.
 Then we start repointing with a chosen type and colour of pointing.
 For repointing, we use lime mortar.
 The properties of the lime mortar provide certain advantages when working with soft bricks, natural stone and terracotta.
 In the restoration of structures originally built using lime mortar, it is not recommended to use the Portland cement.

-We specialise in all types of pointing.
-Most common are:
+We specialise in all types of brick pointing

-requires a lot of skills and experience to get the necessary results.
+Requires a lot of skills and experience to get the necessary results.
 In this type of pointing, the mortar is first pressed into raked joints.
-While the mortar is still green, it's smoothed to get even surface of the pointing lines.
+After that mortar is smoothed to get even surface of the pointing lines.
 The bottom edge is then neatly trimmed with a sharp knife and straight edge.
 Thus the joint is finished sloping from the top of the joint to its bottom.
 This type of pointing will give great resistance to adverse weather.

-a style similar to weather-struck being proud of the masonry and smoothed off.
-While the pressed mortar is still green, the top and bottom edges of the joints are cut parallel.
+A type similar to weather-struck pointing.
+While the pressed mortar is still not dry, the top and bottom edges of the joints are cut parallel.
 Often used to give a regular joint width to irregular brick and stone masonry.